JoshMiles/alexandria/README.md

 - **Modern UI** for searching and browsing LibGen
 - **DOI support** for finding sci-hub related articles
 - **Built-in Download Manager** for easy, reliable downloads
-- **Proxy Support** to help you access LibGen even if it’s blocked in your region
+- **Proxy Support** to help you access LibGen even if it's blocked in your region

 ---